jummyliu/fileserver/Readme.md

 # fileserver
 A simple file server writed with go, like python `http.server`.

-It will create file server in current directory.
+It will create file server in current directory by default (http://0.0.0.0:8000).

 # Installation
 To install this package, you need to install Go and set your Go workspace first.